 It shows you the latest pins directly from your domain and it also gives you access to a Word Cloud.
 The Word Cloud is basically a cloud of words that were used online that bring people to your website.
 The biggest words have been used the most, meanwhile, the smallest words have been used the least.

-The Word Cloud is great if you’re curious to know what people are interested in most on your blog, but it is not a tool I use very often!
+The Word Cloud is great if you’re curious to know what people are interested in most on your blog.
+However, it’s not a tool I use very often!

 Last but not least is referral traffic!
 Referral traffic shows you how many visits, visitors, page views, and revenue you’re getting within a certain time period.
 Tailwind even sets it up in a graph for you to be able to visually see the growth.